gempy-project/gempy/README.md

 ### Sandbox

 New developments in the field of augmented reality, i.e. the superimposition of real and digital objects, offer interesting and diverse possibilities that have hardly been exploited to date.
 The aim of the project is therefore the development and realization of an augmented reality sandbox for interaction with geoscientific data and models.
 In this project, methods are to be developed to project geoscientific data (such as the outcrop of a geological layer surface or geophysical measurement data) onto real surfaces.
-Thus we extend existing methods in this field by essential aspects.
-The Augmented Reality Sandbox serves as a development environment for applying these techniques at a later point in time to outcrops and on a field scale.

 The AR Sandbox is based on a container filled with sand, the surface of which can be shaped as required.
 The topography of the sand surface is continuously scanned by a 3D sensor and a camera.
 In the computer the scanned surface is now blended with a digital geological 3D model (or other data) in real time and an image is calculated, which is projected onto the sand surface by means of a beamer.
 This results in an interactive model with which the user can interact in an intuitive way and which visualizes and comprehend complex three-dimensional facts in an accessible way.
-For direct application in research, the simple visualization of geological outcrops in the second phase of the project is supplemented by the possibility of model creation and manipulation.
- For this purpose, a tool is implemented that allows a direct interaction with the data displayed in the sandbox: A position sensor within the tool provides its exact orientation in space, the position of the tool in the sandbox is recorded using simple image analysis methods.
-Thus it is possible to define points and orientations in an intuitive way, which are directly converted into implicit geological models by integrating GemPy.

 In addition to applications in teaching and research, this development offers great potential as an interactive exhibit with high outreach for the geosciences thanks to its intuitive operation.
 The finished sandbox can be used in numerous lectures and public events , but is mainly used as an interface to GemPy software and for rapid prototyping of implicit geological models.